There is a lot to read and study about the Salton Sea, California’s biggest lake, but seeing it in person is the best way to get to know it.

 - You may go boating, water skiing, or learn to handle a powerboat.
-Due to the high salt content, boats float better, are more efficient and the best thing—they go really fast.
+Because of the high salt concentration, boats float better, are more efficient, and travel incredibly quickly.
 The sea is regarded as one of the quickest lakes in the United States.
 Boating and water skiing are easily accessible from Varner Harbor inside the SRA.
 Kayaking is another popular activity.

 - Fishing is permitted if you have a valid fishing license.
-Due to the salt content of the water, the most common fish currently caught is Talapia.
+Talapia is the most prevalent fish captured right now due to the salt composition of the water.

-- Since the Area is located on the Pacific Flyway, which is a temporary home for 400 species of migrating birds, bird watching may be a full-time activity here.
+- Because the Sea is located on the Pacific Flyway, which is a temporary home for 400 species of migrating birds, bird watching may be a full-time activity here.

 - Hiking is popular, and there are several nature routes.
-Ranger-led hikes are highly informative.
+Hikes guided by rangers are quite educational.

 Around the Salton Sea

 There are several significant stops to consider on your tour to the Salton Sea, whether coming in or leaving.

 - The Oasis Date Farm in Thermal, one of the country’s major date suppliers, is on its way.
 Since 2000, the 175-acre date farm has been certified organic.
 Stop by for date sampling and a delicious date shake prepared with their unique Medjool date.